rschlaefli/tab-group-webextension/README.md

 # Automated Tab Organization - WebExtension

-This repository contains the WebExtension and Heuristics Frontend for my master thesis on `Automated Tab Grouping` at the `University of Zurich` (in its early stages).
+This repository contains the WebExtension and Heuristics Frontend for my master thesis on `Automated Tab Grouping` at the `University of Zurich`.

-While the extension is thought to provide useful manual grouping features on its own, additional features will be available by installing a separately distributed heuristics engine.
-More specifically, installing the Scala-based heuristics engine on the local machine will allow for data exchange through `Native Messaging` and will enable the **local** computation of automated tab groups (based on tab switches and further heuristics).
+While the extension is thought to provide useful manual grouping features on its own, additional features are available by installing a separately distributed heuristics engine.
+More specifically, installing the Scala-based heuristics engine on the local machine allows for data exchange through `Native Messaging` and enables the **local** computation of automated tab groups (based on tab switches and further heuristics).
 For privacy-purposes, everything is computed and persisted locally with no data sent to any cloud whatsoever.

 The following will **not** work in a "standalone" installation with default settings: